LEQEMBI infusions

 Infusions will be given at a healthcare provider's office or at an infusion center.

-Talk to your healthcare provider and insurance provider about where to get your infusions.
+Talk to your healthcare provider and insurance provider about where to get your infusions, or find a center using the link below.

 If you miss an infusion of LEQEMBI, you should receive your next dose as soon as possible.